sarl/sarl-jekyll-website/docs/official/reference/general/SwitchExpression.md

 and an unstructured switch, as in C, which functions as a type of goto.
 ** The SARL language uses structured switchs. **

-> **_Important Note:_** The switch expression is very different from Java's switch statement.
-The use of switch is
-> not limited to certain values, but can be used for any object reference.
-> The operator `==` or its Java-equivalent `Object.equals(Object)` are
-> used to compare the value in the case with the one you are switching over.
+<p markdown="1"><span class="label label-warning">Important Note</span> The switch expression is very different from Java's switch statement.
+The use of switch is not limited to certain values, but can be used for any object reference.
+The operator `==` or its Java-equivalent `Object.equals(Object)` are used to compare the value in the case with the one you are switching over.</p>

 ## 1. Switch Cases